mozilla/ActiveData/docs/ActiveData 190801.md

 The problems we discuss are common in the data management space, and can be split into 3 major categories

-### Data

-The shape of the data is important for manipulation.
-Organization of data is important for discovery.

-* Locating data; required data is sparse
-* Shape of the data
-* Use cases driving data extraction APIs and declaring schema

-Use-case driven analysis vs automated ingestion

 ### Service